istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 Our recommendation for multicluster monitoring of Istio with Prometheus is built upon the foundation of Prometheus [hierarchical federation](https://prometheus.io/docs/prometheus/latest/federation/#hierarchical-federation).
-Cluster-local Istio-deployed Prometheus instances will act as initial collectors which then federate up to a production mesh-wide Prometheus instance.
-That mesh-wide Prometheus can either live outside of the mesh (aka external), or in one of the clusters within the mesh.
+Prometheus instances that are deployed locally to each cluster by Istio act as initial collectors that then federate up to a production mesh-wide Prometheus instance.
+That mesh-wide Prometheus can either live outside of the mesh (external), or in one of the clusters within the mesh.

-## Multicluster Istio Setup
+## Multicluster Istio setup

 There are a couple of [multicluster deployment models](/docs/ops/deployment/deployment-models/#multiple-clusters) supported by Istio.
 You can follow the [multicluster installation](/docs/setup/install/multicluster/) section to setup